 Learn more in Stress Management Without Harmful Addictions

-When emotions are running high, especially ‘negative’ ones like sadness, grief and depression many people will indulge in ‘emotional eating’ with carbohydrate-rich ‘comfort foods’ as a way to soothe themselves.
+When emotions are running high, especially negative ones like sadness, grief and depression, many people indulge in emotional eating with sugary ‘comfort foods’ as a way to soothe themselves.

 Healthy Ways To Beat Sweet Food Cravings

 Eat Whole Foods

 To replace the sugary treats and processed foods, fill your diet with a lot more plant-based whole foods from nature’s table.

 You can also ramp up your intake of healthy fats and more readily absorbed ‘first source’ protein by increasing your intake of certain fruits, vegetables and nuts which are naturally protein-rich.

 Learn more in The Truth About Protein & Muscular System Foods

 In addition to the nourishment and nutrition they provide, plant whole foods are also powerful tools to use for your emotional health as well.
 Not only will they provide a steady supply of ‘slow sugar’ to the brain keeping you calm, stable and more relaxed, but eating certain coloured fruits and vegetables will also target the healing of certain emotional states as well.